aniketk13/LegalVault/README.md

 ## ❗Challenges we ran into:

-- As our placement season is going on, managing exams + interviews along with the project.
+- As our college placement season is going on, managing exams + interviews along with the project was a tedious task.
-- Integration of blockchain and IPFS for storing and managing tamper-sealed files.
+- Integration of blockchain and IPFS for storing and managing tamper-sealed files led us to invest 3-4 days in exploring blockchain.
-- Enabling IFrame for embedded signing led to use GitHub pages.
+- Enabling IFrame for embedded signing caused a crash on Android Webview, so integrated GitHub pages for deploying the JS with HTML, then generating a link for signing docs.

 ## 🏆 Accomplishments that we're proud of:
-- Eliminating the Manual Job for both Students and Authorities to get their Docs signed.
-- Implemented Bottom Sheets and WebView successfully.
+- Incorporated Smart Contracts, Blockchain, Biometric Signatures and Authentications.
 - Segregated different blocks of code and efficiently handled its operation, thus following a clean code architecture (MVVM).

 ## 📙 What we learned:
+- How to manage time, be efficient, and handle multiple tasks at multiple times.
-- Usage and working of Hello-Sign APIs and how they benefit society.
+- Usage and working of Dropbox-Sign APIs and how they benefit society.
-- Learned using NavGraphs and Logging Interceptor for Networking Calls.
-- Improved our Application Architecture by writing more Efficient Code.
+- Incorporation of Blockchain, Tamper Seals, and GitHub Actions Pipelines for respective tasks in app.

 ## ❓ What's next for Sign Ease

-1. Able to embed logs of Leaves and the Applications on the identity cards of students.
-2. Adding more Templates and Signers across the spectrum of a College.
-3. Build a cross-platform service that can work on multiple Operating Systems.
-4. Build another Portal for the Authorities to sign the documents then and there instead of opening the e-mails again and again.
-All by keeping **Hello Sign** as the backbone.

-##
+- Able to add propts using Audio.
+- Getting notifications if the documents are not signed yet.
+- Usage of NFC for signing contracts.